WSU Tenor/Bass Fest

 Folders/Pencils: Please have your students bring a folder/pencil for the performance.
 Even if your students feel the music is memorized, please have them bring it nonetheless.
 We often refer to specific areas in the music by measure numbers and want to communicate effectively with your students.
 Repertoire will not be memorized for the performance.

-Festival Concert: The final concert will be free, open to the public, and will take place on the WSU-Pullman campus around 3:30 PM the day of the event.
+Festival Concert: The final concert will be free, open to the public, and will take place at the end event.

 Wake-up/Sing-up: What to do with your students when they’re sluggish?
 Physical activities!
 This afternoon session will integrate music and physical activity meant to energize you and your students!

 WMEA Clock Hours: Directors can earn clock hours for participation in the event.
-Clock hours are free to WMEA members, nonmembers at $2 per hour earned/claimed.
+Clock hours are free to WMEA members, nonmembers have a nominal fee.

 Schedule: Here is a sample schedule for the day.

-Here are some choir director comments we received regarding past festivals.
+Here are some comments we received regarding past festivals.

-- The singers came back really pumped up about getting to do their own thing.
-I think that if I could get some of my feeder Middle Schoolers to come with us next year, it would really help build my program
+• The singers came back really pumped up about getting to do their own thing.

 For more information

-Email the festival coordinator, Dr. Dean Luethi – dean.luethi@wsu.edu
+Email festival coordinator, Dr. Dean Luethi – dean.luethi@wsu.edu

 Registration